dotnet/AspNetCore.Docs/aspnetcore/security/samesite.md

 * <xref:Microsoft.Net.Http.Headers.SameSiteMode?displayProperty=fullName>
 * <xref:Microsoft.Net.Http.Headers.SetCookieHeaderValue.SameSite?displayProperty=fullName>

-::: moniker range="= aspnetcore-3.1"
+::: moniker range=">= aspnetcore-3.1"

 ASP.NET Core 3.1 and later provides the following SameSite support:

 * Redefines the behavior of `SameSiteMode.None` to emit `SameSite=None`
 * Adds a new value `SameSiteMode.Unspecified` to omit the SameSite attribute.
 * All cookies APIs default to `Unspecified`.
-Some components that use cookies set values more specific to their scenarios, for example
+Some components that use cookies set values more specific to their scenarios.
+See the table above for examples.
   * The `OpenIdConnect` correlation cookie.
   * [OpenIdConnectOptions.NonceCookie](xref:Microsoft.AspNetCore.Authentication.OpenIdConnect.OpenIdConnectOptions.NonceCookie)